 Dr. Martins’ professional passions, to name a few, include veterinary dentistry, animal behavior, pain management, and preventative medicine.
 His other greatest joy is spending time with his beautiful family, including his wife Lara, son Henry, his five cats, (Tai, Turbo, Nelson, Tino, and Lion), his two dogs, (Heidi and Peanut), and recent goldfish, Dorothy.

 Kim Somjen, DVM graduated from Tufts University School of Veterinary Medicine in May, 2006 and joined the team at Belle Mead Animal Hospital in July, 2006.
-Dr. Somjen’s interests include small mammal exotics (including rabbits, rats, guinea pigs, and chinchillas), surgery and pain management, as well as physical rehabilitation.
-Dr. Somjen is currently pursuing certification as a canine physical rehabilitation practitioner and has completed the Certified Companion Animal Pain Management Program through UTCVM.
+Dr. Somjen’s interests include small mammal exotics (including rabbits, rats, guinea pigs, and chinchillas), surgery and pain management, as well as rehabilitation.
+Dr. Somjen achieved her Certification as a Canine Rehabilitation Practitioner and has completed the Certified Companion Animal Pain Management Program through UTCVM.
 She is a member of the International Veterinary Association of Pain Management and is pursuing certification as a Veterinary Pain Practitioner.
 She is eager to apply what she knows and learns to all of her clients.
 Dr. Somjen currently lives with four dogs – Dobermans Berlin and Cherrybomb, Border Collie Chill, and the newest addition, American Staffordshire Terrier mix Gadget.
-They share the house with three cats – Frankie, BH, and Cobra.
+They share the house with two cats – BH, and Cobra.
 In her spare time, Dr. Somjen enjoys training and showing her dogs in obedience, rally obedience, agility, nosework and tracking.
 Her previous Doberman, OohRah was nationally ranked for 4 years and obtained his UD in 2011.
 Dr. Somjen is active in her breed club and is current president of the Doberman Pinscher Club of Tappan Zee, helping them put on multiple shows a year including an all-breed obedience trial as well as a Health Fair hosted at Belle Mead every February.
 Dr. Somjen also enjoys reading, hiking with her boyfriend and the dogs, as well as relaxing at the beach.

 Heather Simon-Buonocore, VMD graduated from the University of Pennsylvania School of Veterinary Medicine in 2007.
 She completed an internship in Small Animal Medicine and Surgery at Red Bank Veterinary Hospital in 2008.
 She also received experience as an Intern in Small Animal Neurology and Neurosurgery at Red Bank Veterinary Hospital.
 Dr. Simon-Buonocore’s clinical interests are Neurology (seizures, spinal cord injury, vestibular disease), Internal Medicine and Surgery.
 She joined Belle Mead Animal Hospital in May of 2009.
 She has one dog (Bonnie), three cats (Cleopatra, Camus and Pita) and a rabbit (Glia).
 Dr. Simon-Buonocore enjoys running, reading, cooking, music and art.
 She runs often with her dog Bonnie and has participated in many races including half-marathons and marathons.
 Dr. Simon-Buonocore raised money for the ASPCA charity at the New York City Half-Marathon 2012.